- Africa for AFS Afriholics!

 - Waterproof insulated winter jacket.

 RENTAL GEAR LIST Save space and rent items there.
-Perhaps only warm jacket and poles.
+Perhaps only a warm jacket and poles.

 Prices are for the entire trek in U.S. dollars, payable in cash in Moshi.
 It is best to come well outfitted.
 Rates